dabl/dabl/doc/user_guide.rst

 inspect and evaluate the results to judge them.

 auto-sklearn is completely automatic and black-box.
-It searches a vast space of models and constructs complex ensemles of high accuracy, taking a substantial amount of computation and time in the process.
+It searches a vast space of models and constructs complex ensembles of high accuracy, taking a substantial amount of computation and time in the process.
 The goal of auto-sklearn is to build the best model possible given the data.  dabl, conversely, tries to enable the user to quickly iterate and get a grasp on the properties of the data at hand